Product Information Workflow: How to Streamline for E-commerce

 Limitations of using ERP for product information management

 ERPs’ first and most crucial limitation is that they were designed for internal use.
 They store and manage data primarily for logistical purposes.
-This information is often foundational and can be illegible to outsiders.
+This information is often foundational and can be illegible to outsiders and business users, preventing effective data analysis.

-Secondly, the product data creation process in the ERP skips very critical steps, such as enrichment, which helps to make the details customer-facing.
-In other words, the systems do not care about the customer, which means they cannot be used for product information management tasks.
+Secondly, the data creation process in the ERP skips very critical steps in a data workflow, such as enrichment, which helps to make the details customer-facing.
+In other words, the systems do not care about the customer experience, which means they cannot be used for information management tasks that require providing valuable insights.

 ERP systems may not be ideal for internal product information management either.
-Product information management requires input and collaboration from various teams, including product managers, marketers, content creators, and subject matter experts.
-However, ERP systems are not designed with collaboration in mind, making it difficult for cross-functional teams to work together seamlessly on product data.
-This can fragment data and create communication gaps and inefficiencies in the product information workflow.
+Product information requires input and collaboration from various teams, including managers, marketers, content creators, and subject matter experts.
+However, ERP systems are not designed with collaboration in mind, making it difficult for cross-functional teams to work together seamlessly on data through effective workflow tasks.
+This can fragment data and create communication gaps and inefficiencies in the product information workflow while preventing teams from identifying bottlenecks.

-Furthermore, ERPs are not optimized for multichannel distribution.
-They may be unable to easily format and export product data to different e-commerce platforms, marketplaces, or marketing channels.
-This can result in manual workarounds, increasing the risk of errors and inconsistencies.
+Furthermore, ERPs are not optimized for multichannel data distribution.
+They may be unable to easily format and export product data to different e-commerce platforms, marketplaces, or marketing channels through their data pipeline.
+This can result in manual workarounds, increasing the risk of errors and inconsistencies while preventing efficient data distribution.

-While ERPs are excellent for managing operational data, they need more specialized features and flexibility for effective product information management.
+While ERPs are excellent for managing operational data, they need more specialized features and flexibility for effective product information management, including data standardization and maintaining data integrity across multiple sources.

 PIM and DAM are the Perfect Tools for a Cohesive Product Information Workflow